Hackney, London: Hackney Gurkhas

+World War One - Home Front

+The first bomb of the first air raid on London, fell on 16 Alkham Road, West Hackney, in May 1915 by the German Army airship LZ 38.
+No one was seriously hurt at that address but 2 people, Henry Good, a 49 year old labourer, and his wife Caroline were found burnt to death in Balls Pond Road, Hackney.
+It was widely reported that the couple were found kneeling, as though in prayer and the Henry Good's arm lay round his wife's waist.
+Five people were killed elsewhere in London, including four children, causing great anger among the public.
+East London was at particular risk at this time, due to the Kaiser's order, later rescinded, that the raiders limit their attacks to targets east of the Tower of London.

+World War Two - Home Front

-Hackney was badly affected by wartime bombing that left the area with 749 civilian war dead, with many more of its citizens injured or left homeless.
+During the Second World War, Hackney was badly affected by wartime bombing that left the area with 749 civilian war dead, with many more of its citizens injured or left homeless.
 Many other Hackney residents were also killed on active service around the world.
 The number of devices hitting Hackney was upwards of 613 high explosive bombs, 16 parachute mines, 37 V-1 'doodlebugs', 10 V-2 rockets and many thousands of 1 kg incendiary devices.

 Notable buildings destroyed by bombing included Tudor-era Brooke House in Upper Clapton and West Hackney church.

 Post-war and Olympic Games

 The post-war period saw extensive re-building, and the area became increasingly multi-cultural in character.
 During the 1930s, 1940s and 1960s the area's large Jewish and other minority populations made it a target for provocative rallies by Oswald Mosley and the far-right organisations he founded.
 These were actively opposed by many local people, together with organisations such as the 43 Group and this led to a number of violent confrontations, notably in the Ridley Road area of Dalston.

 Hackney was one of the host areas when London staged the 2012 Olympic and Paralympic Games, with three venues falling within its part of the Queen Elizabeth Olympic Park: